gumdroid/manifest/README.md

 ###9.1 Marvell mwifiex SD8787###

-   According to the Android logging system logcat, the device is failing to come up in such manner:

-        W/CommandListener( 82): Failed to retrieve HW addr for wlan0 (No such device) D/CommandListener( 82): Settin[ 33.667590] init: no such service 'wpa_supplicant'

-   Getting **Wifi** working involves configurations related to nl80211, cfg80211, and etc. Network device management in Android seems to be the culprit as this device works well in Yocto images.
-Settings are mostly found in the kernel configuration file and in the BoardConfig.mk (in *device/gumstix/pepper/*).
-The driver binary (*sd8787_uapsta.bin*) can be found in the Pepper device directory (*device/gumstix/pepper/*).
+   Firstly, Marvell's SD8787 driver binary does not support module parameters, but Android expects module parameters, for example, in  _/sys/module/wlan/parameters_ to configure operation mode (ie. station, AP, P2P).
+   Specifically, the network bringup fails at the line 906 of [hardware/libhardware_legacy/wifi/wifi.c](https://android.googlesource.com/platform/hardware/libhardware_legacy/+/android-4.3.1_r1/wifi/wifi.c)

+	wifi.c:906 fd = TEMP_FAILURE_RETRY(open(WIFI_DRIVER_FW_PATH_PARAM, O_WRONLY));

+It cannot open the parameters file descripter:

+	E/WifiHW  (   81): Failed to open wlan fw path param (No such file or directory)

+The mwifiex module indeed does not have parameters:

+	root@pepper:/sys/module/mwifiex # ls
+	uevent
+	version

+   Secondly, TI's Android kernel for AM335x, which Gumstix Android is based on, [does not support RFKill](http://processors.wiki.ti.com/index.php/Android_wireless_build_and_porting_guide) like below:

+	I/wpa_supplicant(  825): rfkill: Cannot open RFKILL control device

-   Since Android Jellybean, Google switched to Broadcom's Bluedroid from Bluez.
-The new bluetooth stack does not support **bluetooth** devices using UART.
+   Lastely, Android now uses Broadcom's Bluedroid instead of Bluez.
+This new bluetooth stack does not support **bluetooth** devices using UART.
 Possible workarounds include writing a custom bluetooth profile to work with Bluedroid and swapping back Bluez entirely.

 ###9.2 TI TLV320AIC3106###

-   The audio interface is configured but the playback is too fast:

-        root@pepper:/ # ls proc | grep asound
-        asound
-        root@pepper:/data/media/0 # ls /dev/snd/p
-        pcmC0D0c  pcmC0D0p
-        root@pepper:/data/media/0 # tinyplay M1F1-int16-AFsp.wav  -n 16

-   Android's default music player outputs no sound.
+   The audio interface is configured, yet not reliable.
+Android Music application play wav and mp3 files, and user's screen touch gets audio feedback, but audio stops with no obvious log output.
 A good debug point would be the hardware application layer (HAL) for audio which is found in *device/gumstix/pepper/libaudio*.
 Another possible fail point would be the mixer settings.
 Although Android uses ALSA just like the Yocto image, it uses *tinymix*.

 ###9.3 Ethernet###